Agree with our rating?

 |Most Common Complaint||N/A|

-We have approximately eight negative National Processing reviews, and these complaints do not explicitly refer to the company as a scam or a ripoff.
-In one case (found here), the merchant claims that National Processing has refused to deliver funds totaling $14,013.50 to the merchant.
+We have approximately eight negative National Processing reviews, and some of these complaints explicitly refer to the company as a scam or a ripoff.
+In one case (found here), the client claims that National Processing has refused to deliver funds totaling $14,013.50 to the merchant.
 According to the client, National Processing stated that the funds were being held by a third party called iCheckGateway, and that National Processing did not have the funds in question.
 To support this claim, National Processing filed a rebuttal stating that it has not ever received funds from the merchant.
 The client then responded to this rebuttal by including documentation supporting their claim that National Processing was serving as the company’s processor.
-The merchant’s second post received a second denial.
+The client’s second post received a second denial.
+Other complaints filed against the company describe sudden account cancellation, poor machine functionality, untimely deposits, and poor customer service.
+Other such reviews have popped up recently on this profile.
+If you have your own National Processing review to make, please do so in the comments below.

 The details of the above complaint are unclear.
 If the complainant is correct, then National Processing appears to have signed them up for a third-party gateway without their knowledge, resulting in a fund-hold by iCheckGateway and no clear way for the company to recover their funds.
-On the other hand, it could be that the merchant’s very large sum was held in accordance with iCheckGateway’s policy, and the lack of communication from iCheckGateway has resulted in National Processing wrongfully taking the blame for the situation.
+On the other hand, it could be that the company’s very large sum was held in accordance with iCheckGateway’s policy, and the lack of communication from iCheckGateway has resulted in National Processing wrongfully taking the blame for the situation.
 Without any way to verify the exact facts of the case, we will refrain from penalizing National Processing too harshly for this complaint.
 It should be noted, though, that the company’s rebuttal to the business’s post seems more interested in denying culpability than in finding a solution for the situatoin.
-In addition, the merchant’s supporting documentation indicates that National Processing was at the very least in communication with the merchant over the issue but could not resolve the problem in a timely fashion.
+In addition, the business’s supporting documentation indicates that National Processing was at the very least in communication with the business over the issue but could not resolve the problem in a timely fashion.